Study of fission using multi-nucleon transfer reactions

 4 Research Reactor Institute, Kyoto University, Kumatori-cho, Sennangun, Osaka 590-0494, Japan

-5 University of Bordeaux, 351 Cours de la Libération, 33405 Talence Cedex, France
+5 University of Bordeaux, 351 Cours de la Libration, 33405 Talence Cedex, France

 6 Centre des Sciences Nucléaire et des Sciences de la Matière, Université Paris-Saclay, CNRS/IN2P3, 91406 Orsay, France

-7 Department of Physics, University of York, Heslington, York, YO10 5DD, UK
+7 Department of Physics, University of York, Heslington, York, YO10 5DD, United Kingdom

 * e-mail: email@example.com

-Multi-nucleon transfer channels of the reactions of 18O+232Th, 18O+238U, 18O+248Cm were used to measure fission-fragment mass distribution for various nuclides and their excitation energy dependence.
+It is shown that multi-nucleon transfer reaction is a powerful tool to study fission of exotic neutronrich actinide nuclei, which cannot be accessed by particle-capture or heavy-ion fusion reactions.
+In this work, multi-nucleon transfer channels of the reactions of 18O+232Th, 18O+238U, 18O+248Cm, and 18O+237Np were used to measure fission-fragment mass distribution for each transfer channel.
 Predominantly asymmetric fission is observed at low excitation energies for all the studied cases, with an increase of the symmetric fission towards high excitation energies.
 Experimental data are compared with predictions of the fluctuation-dissipation model, where effects of multi-chance fission (neutron evaporation prior to fission) was introduced.
-It was shown that a reliable understanding of the observed fission fragment mass distributions can be obtained only invoking multi-chance fissions.
+It is shown that mass-asymmetric structure remaining at high excitation energies originates from low-excited and less neutronrich excited nuclei due to higher-order chance fissions.

 This is an Open Access article distributed under the terms of the Creative Commons Attribution License 4.0, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited. (http://creativecommons.org/licenses/by/4.0/).